how-to-firebase/full-stack-firebase/README.md

 Each module will have the following parts:

 * Introduction
-* Featurewalk-through
+* Feature walk-through(s)
-* Exercise
+* Exercise(s)
 * Downloadable notes

-Some modules will build on each other, so skip around carefully :\)
+Some modules will build on each other, so skip around carefully 😉

 ## What to expect